thraizz/chickenburger-rating-app/README.md

-# Chickenburger Rating App
+# Chickenburger Scout

-This is a simple rating app for chickenburgers.
+Your ultimate guide to discovering and rating the best chicken burgers.

 ## Development